Driving for Uber and Lyft: What's the Difference?

 When I finally was approved for Lyft, I planned a day to try them both at once.
-I got in the car and got everything situated - phone mounted and charger plugged in, purse on the floor, a/c cranked (it was a hot day), opened the Lyft app and went Online, opened the Uber app and went online, and finally turned on music through the Uber app.
-Ready to rock and roll (well classical when riders are in the car).
+I got in the car and got everything situated—phone mounted, charger plugged in, purse on the floor, a/c cranked (it was a hot day).
+I opened the Lyft app and went online, opened the Uber app and went online, and finally turned on music through the Uber app.
+I was ready to rock and roll (well, classical when riders are in the car).
 I backed out of the driveway and started driving towards the center of town.

-I then received a Lyft ride and after completion I switched over the the Uber app and saw I had missed a ride there.
+I then received a Lyft ride, and after completion, I switched over to the Uber app and saw I had missed a ride there.
 How was I missing the ride notifications?

 There is a difference here as well.
-Uber will pop up on your screen with a message and well the the sound.
+Uber will pop up on your screen with a message and a sound.
 The Lyft app only makes the sound.